yusufessam22/dsml-portfolio/index.md

 ### 💡 Key Takeaways

 - **ANN3** (ANN with 3-day lag input) is proposed as the most effective and generalisable model for streamflow forecasting across Peninsular Malaysia
-- **Lag-based univariate features** (especially Lag-1 to Lag-3) are strong predictors, particularly when autocorrelation is present
+- **Lag-based univariate features** (especially Lag-1 to Lag-3) are strong predictors, particularly when partial autocorrelation is present
+- - **Scenario 3** (using three previous days of streamflow data) provided the best predictive input configuration overall
-- **Artificial Neural Networks** consistently outperformed SVM and LSTM models, especially in capturing sharp fluctuations in streamflow
+- **ANN** models consistently outperformed SVM and LSTM models, especially in capturing sharp fluctuations in streamflow
 - **Model simplicity** (e.g. shallow ANN architecture) can deliver strong results, highlighting the benefit of well-tuned, lightweight models for real-world applications
-- **Scenario 3** (using three previous days of streamflow data) provided the best predictive input configuration overall

 ---